Intersection Bounds: Estimation and Inference: Abstract

-We develop a practical and novel method for inference on intersection bounds, namely bounds defined by either the infimum or supremum of a parametric or nonparametric function, or equivalently, the value of a linear programming problem with a potentially infinite constraint set.
-Our approach is especially convenient in models comprised of a continuum of inequalities that are separable in parameters, and also applies to models with inequalities that are non-separable in parameters.
-Since analog estimators for intersection bounds can be severely biased in finite samples, routinely underestimating the length of the identified set, we also offer a (downward/upward) median unbiased estimator of these (upper/lower) bounds as a natural by-product of our inferential procedure.
-Furthermore, our method appears to be the first and currently only method for inference in nonparametric models with a continuum of inequalities.
-We develop asymptotic theory for our method based on the strong approximation of a sequence of studentized empirical processes by a sequence of Gaussian or other pivotal processes.
-We provide conditions for the use of nonparametric kernel and series estimators, including a novel result that establishes strong approximation for general series estimators, which may be of independent interest.
-We illustrate the usefulness of our method with Monte Carlo experiments and an empirical example. \\
+{We develop a practical and novel method for inference on intersection bounds, namely bounds defined by either the infimum or supremum of a parametric or nonparametric function, or equivalently, the value of a linear programming problem with a potentially infinite constraint set.
+We show that many bounds characterizations in econometrics, for instance bounds on parameters under conditional moment inequalities, can be formulated as intersection bounds.
+Our approach is especially convenient for models comprised of a continuum of inequalities that are separable in parameters, and also applies to models with inequalities that are nonseparable in parameters.
+Since analog estimators for intersection bounds can be severely biased in finite samples, routinely underestimating the size of the identified set, we also offer a median-bias-corrected estimator of such bounds as a by-product of our inferential procedures.
+We develop theory for large sample inference based on the strong approximation of a sequence of series or kernel-based empirical processes by a sequence of ``penultimate'' Gaussian processes.
+These penultimate processes are generally not weakly convergent, and thus non-Donsker.
+Our theoretical results establish that we can nonetheless perform asymptotically valid inference based on these processes.
+Our construction also provides new adaptive inequality/moment selection methods.
+We provide conditions for the use of nonparametric kernel and series estimators, including a novel result that establishes strong approximation for any general series estimator admitting linearization, which may be of independent interest.\\ }